 During the late 19th century the metaphysical healing practices of Quimby mingled with the Mental Science of Warren Felt Evans, a Swedenborgian minister.

 New Thought was propelled along by a number of spiritual thinkers and philosophers and emerged through a variety of religious denominations and churches, particularly the Unity Church, Religious Science, and Church of Divine Science.
 Many of its early teachers and students were women; notable among the founders of the movement were Emma Curtis Hopkins, known as the “teacher of teachers”, Myrtle Fillmore, Malinda Cramer, and Nona L. Brooks; with many of its churches and community centers led by women, from the 1880s to today.

 New Thought Writers

 New Thought is largely a movement of the printed word.
 The 1890s and the first decades of the 20th century saw many New Thought books published on the topics of self-help, financial success, and will-power training.
-New Thought authors such as of Napoleon Hill, Wallace Wattles, Charles Haanel, Frank Channing Haddock, and William Walker Atkinson were extremely popular.
+New Thought authors such as of Napoleon Hill, Wallace Wattles, Charles Haanel, and Frank Channing Haddock were extremely popular.

 New Thought magazines have reached large audiences, both in the early 1900s as well as today.
 Nautilus Magazine, for example, had 45,000 subscribers and a total circulation of 150,000.
 One Unity Church magazine, Wee Wisdom, was the longest-running children’s magazine in the United States, published from 1893 until 1991.
 Today, New Thought magazines include The Daily Word published by Unity and the Religious Science magazine, Science of Mind, published by the United Centers for Spiritual Living.